lookinglass-in/serverless-offline-localstack/README.md

 [Serverless](https://serverless.com/) Plugin to support running against [Localstack](https://github.com/localstack/localstack).

 This plugin allows any requests to AWS to be redirected to a running Localstack instance.
+It also supports a poller to consume messages off of a Kinesis stream.

-WARNING: This plugin is very much WIP
+WARNING: This plugin is very much a WIP

 Pre-requisites:
 * [Localstack](https://github.com/localstack/localstack)